nori-parelius/noriparelius/content/post/i-failed-at-starting-an-online-business.md

 tags = ["Online"]
 draft = false
 featured_image = "/img/featured_failed-online-business.jpg"
+f_alt = "An image with a computer screen in the middle and two hands exchanging a credit card and a shopping bag in front of it."
 +++

 I really really tried to start an online business, but it was just an endless struggle.
 I just couldn't get myself to do the things and I couldn't get it right.
 And so I finally stopped.
 It was a relief and a disappointment at the same time.
 And it actually took me close to a year to figure out what went "wrong", and why it's for the best.